 In response to growing traffic congestion, the government is constructing an automatic, driverless metro system.
 One line is presently operational, with another expected to open in August 2011.
 The metro is scheduled to be complete by 2015, though delays are possible due to the economic crisis.

 All public transport is paid with rechargeable ‘Nol’ cards, with fares varying according to the distance travelled.

 Consider a car hire in Dubai if you value the extra freedom and opportunities you get from having your own vehicle.
 Just be ready to sit in the occasional queue.

-Located in Deira, this hotel is within 3 mi (5 km) of Dubai Tennis Stadium, Deira City Centre, and Dubai Creek.
-Dubai Festival City Mall is 2.8 mi (4.5 km) ...
+Located in Garhoud, this luxury hotel is within 3 miles (5 km) of Dubai Tennis Stadium, Deira City Centre and Dubai Creek.
+Dubai Festival City Mall is 2.8 mi ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply